-DKIM (DomainKeys Identified Mail) should be instead considered a method to verify that the messages' content are trustworthy, meaning that they weren't changed from the moment the message left the initial mail server.
+DKIM (DomainKeys Identified Mail) should be instead considered a method to verify that the content of the messages is trustworthy, meaning that it hasn't changed from the moment the message left the initial mail server.
 This additional layer of trustability is achieved by an implementation of the standard public/private key signing process.
-Once again the owners of the domain add a DNS entry with the public DKIM key which will be used by receivers to verify that the message DKIM signature is correct, while on the sender side the server will sign the entitled mail messages with the corresponding private key.
+Once again the owners of the domain add a DNS entry with the public DKIM key which will be used by receivers to verify that the message DKIM signature is correct, while on the sender side, the server will sign the entitled mail messages with the corresponding private key.

 DKIM records are implemented as text records as well.
 The record must be created for a subdomain, which has a unique selector for that key, then a period (.), and then a protocol name '_domainkey' and the domain name itself.
 The type is TXT, and the value includes the type of key, followed by the actual key.